Categories of hypermagmas, hypergroups, and related hyperstructures: A brief overview of hyperstructures

 Now suppose that $i$ is unital and satisfies~\eqref{eq:coshort}.
 Fix $x \in L$.
 Then

 shows that there is a unique element mapping to $i(x)$ under~$i$.
 So $i$ is injective and therefore short.

 The converse implications are trivial. \end{proof}

 We will revisit short and coshort morphisms in Subsections~\ref{sub:epi and mono} and~\ref{sub:convenient}, which will reveal their role as regular epimorphisms and monomorphisms.
-In the meantime, we record the following result describing properties that pass to ``quotient'' hypermagmas via short morphisms.
+In the meantime, we record the following result describing properties that pass to ``quotient'' hypermagmas via short or strict surjective morphisms.